Autumn jewels of the Taurus – SW Turkey

 Olea europaea

-Followed a deep ravine up the mountain along the river bed.
-The hillsides covered with Pinus Brutia .
-The bus continued to climb Tahtalı Dağı, 2265 m also known as Lycian Olympus and according to Barsac a hotspot for 900 species.
-We got out and walked up the road to see a 2000 year old Platanus orientalis and on the way there were clumps of Galanthus peshmenii.
-Up the road there was another equally ancient plane and if they really do date back 2000 years they have presided over the expansion and eventual decline of the Roman Empire, Christianity, Byzantium and the establishment of Islam etc. We picnicked in a forest of Cedars of Lebanon and later walked to a place surrounded by rugged mountains with a long view down to the sea framed by perfectly shaped trees.
+We followed a deep ravine up the mountain along the river bed, with the hillsides covered with Pinus brutia.
+The bus continued to climb Tahtalı Dağı, 2265m, also known as Lycian Olympus, and according to Başak a hotspot for 900 species.
+We got out and walked up the road to see a 2000-year old Platanus orientalis tree and on the way there were clumps of Galanthus peshmenii.
+Further up the road there was another equally ancient plane tree, and if they really do date back 2000 years, they have presided over the expansion and eventual decline of the Roman Empire, Christianity, Byzantium and the establishment of Islam.
+We picnicked in a forest of cedars of Lebanon and later walked to a place surrounded by rugged mountains with a long view down to the sea, framed by perfectly shaped trees.

-Stopping at another ancient plane tree it was decided to see how many of us were required to encircle it, I think it took all of us including Onur and we have a photograph to prove it.
+Stopping at another ancient plane tree, we decided to see how many of us were required to encircle it.
+I think it took all of us including Onur and we have a photograph to prove it.

-to the town of Phaselis originally a Lycian port founded by colonists from Rhodes as early as the 7th century BC.
-Its wealth came from the shipment of timber, rose oil and perfume.
-The towns situation with its natural harbours made it a perfect trading city
+On to the town of Phaselis, originally a Lycian port founded by colonists from Rhodes as early as the 7th century BC.
+Its wealth came from the shipment of timber, rose oil and perfume – the town’s situation with its natural harbours made it a perfect trading city.

-The necropolis has banks of cyclamen everywhere The town is amazing and according to Onur the government is pouring a great deal of money into its restauration.
-It has a restored road which originally was the colonnaded main street which had at the end above the harbour a triumphal gate built for the Emperor Hadrian’s visit in AD 129.
-It links 2 of the three harbours.
-Each side of the road were various shops baths and a theatre which still has the wall that would have been at the back of the stage helping the voices of the actors reach up to the thousands that would have been seated there..we tested the acoustics…they are still fine..
+The town is amazing, and according to Onur the government is pouring a great deal of money into its restoration.
+It has a restored road which was originally the colonnaded main street.
+At the end of this, above the harbour, was a triumphal gate built for the Emperor Hadrian’s visit in AD129, which links two of the three harbours.
+On each side of the road were various shops, baths and a theatre which still has the wall that would have been at the back of the stage helping the voices of the actors reach up to the thousands that would have been seated there.
+We tested the acoustics…they are still fine… The necropolis has banks of cyclamen everywhere.

-Back to Cirali, the Hotel and another culinary feast.
+We then travelled back to Cirali, the hotel and another culinary feast.

 Pinus pinea